home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 The favorites can also be managed from the phone app by going to App Configuration > Wear OS app > Manage Favorites.
 The phone app also allows you to drag and drop the entities to change the order in which they appear on the home screen.

+## Areas

+If any devices or entities have been added to areas in Home Assistant, these areas will be shown in the Wear OS app below the favorites.
+Tapping on an area will show all entities in that area.
+Any domains with entities not added to an area will be shown near the bottom of the list as 'More entities'.

 ## Tiles

 The shortcuts tile shows up to 7 shortcuts, which can be chosen from the settings section in the Wear OS app.